-2.7.1Submission Error codes
+2.7.1.
+Submission Error codes

-A submission message is automatically acknowledged by NGC using a message with the message Header Part “RW A”.
+A submission message is automatically acknowledged by NESO using a message with the message Header Part “RW ^”.
 The submission undergoes syntax and validation checking.
-If the submission is valid, the return message with the message Header Part “RU A” is sent to the Control Point; otherwise, if an error is encountered, a message with the message header part “RN E” is sent with a reason code appended.
+If the submission is valid, the return message with the message Header Part “RU ^” is sent to the Control Point; otherwise, if an error is encountered, a message with the message header part “RN E” is sent with a reason code appended.

-Table 28 -Submission Error Codes
+Table 28: Submission Error Codes

-Error Code Description

-R001 Invalid syntax

-R002 Invalid BM Unit

-R003 Value out of bounds

-R004 Invalid run rate break point

-R005 Invalid run rate

-R006 Invalid combination of run rates/breakpoints

-R007 Invalid run rate breakpoint; breakpoints not monotonically increasing

-R008 FROM time does not predate TO time

-R009 Invalid FROM time

-R010 Invalid TO time

-R011 FROM time must be equal to or after SUBMISSION time

-R999 Contact NGC